simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text_span.md

 - `italic`: Optional[Union[bool, Boolean]], optional
   - A boolean, whether a text is an italic style or not (normal).
 - `delta_x`: Union[float, Number], optional
   - A coordinate delta-x setting.
-Notes: This setting also changes a coordinate of subsequent `SVGTextSpan`'s instance.
+Notes: This setting also changes a coordinate of subsequent `SvgTextSpan`'s instance.
 - `delta_y`: Union[float, Number], optional
   - A coordinate delta-y setting.
-Notes: This setting also changes a coordinate of subsequent `SVGTextSpan`'s instance.
+Notes: This setting also changes a coordinate of subsequent `SvgTextSpan`'s instance.
 - `variable_name_suffix`: str, optional
   - A JavaScript variable name suffix string.
 This setting is sometimes useful for JavaScript debugging.